tonyc/open890/README.md

 #### MacOS 12 and earlier:

 Navigate to Settings -> Privacy & Security -> Allow applications downloaded from: Anywhere

+#### All MacOS versions:

+After changing the security setting:

+* Download an unzip the MacOS binary build to somewhere useful (i.e. your Desktop)
+* Run `open890.zsh` (Ventura).
+If you are on an earlier version of MacOS, `open890.sh` may also work.

 ### Linux (Ubuntu)